Milkessa-eng/Milkessa-eng/README.md

 - 👋 Hi, I’m @Milkessa-eng
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in ML, AI and DS.
-- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on Web development
+- My Passion is in ML,AI, Computer Vision and Electronics areas
 - 📫 How to reach me ... milkynegeri@gmail.com

 <!---